joeavanzato/Trawler/README.md

 -loadsnapshot : Define the path for an existing snapshot file to load as an allow-list reference
 ```

-## What separates this from something like PersistenceSniper?
+## What separates this from PersistenceSniper?
 PersistenceSniper is an awesome tool - I've used it heavily in the past - but there are a few key points that differentiate these utilities
 * trawler is (currently) a local utility - it would be pretty straight-forward to wrap it in a loop and use WinRM/PowerShell Sessions to execute it on remote hosts though
 * trawler implements allow-listing for many 'noisy' detections to help remove expected detections from default configurations of Windows (10/2016/2019/2022) and these are constantly being updated